joemoose/dungeoneers.d20/docs/3 How to Play.md

 Starting at level 2, your character gains the **Stamina** attribute.
 Stamina allows your character to ignore burdens.

 For each point of Stamina, you may place one burden into the Stamina space on your character sheet rather than in your inventory.
-After it’s placed into the Stamina space, a burden is ignored but can’t be removed until cleared.
+After it’s put into the Stamina space, a burden is ignored but can’t be removed until cleared.

 ## Spells

 Spells are living, sentient spirits bound within rune-etched obsidian or lead tablets.
 Spells are rare and found in forgotten places, such as dungeons, ancient tombs, and dragon hoards.
 The capture and binding of spells is an art lost to all but the most learned wizards, who guard their secrets jealously.

 A spell tablet has three units of arcane energy or essence used to power the spell it contains.
 Essence is volatile and can be depleted from the tablet by casting its spell.
-The more essence you harness when casting, the greater the magnitude and effect of the spell, but the greater the risk you’ll deplete the essence.
-Once all essence is depleted from a tablet, the spell can no longer be cast.
+The more essence you harness when casting a spell, the greater its magnitude and effect, but the greater the risk of depleting the essence.
+Once all essence is exhausted from a tablet, the spell can no longer be cast.

 ### Casting a Spell